 To learn more about APHL’s Public Health Preparedness and Response Program, visit http://www.aphl.org/aphlprograms/preparedness-and-response/Pages/default.aspx or contact Chris Mangal at firstname.lastname@example.org or 240-485-2769.

-________________________ Chris N. Mangal, MPH, is the director of public health preparedness and response at the Association of Public Health Laboratories (APHL).
-The recipient of a bachelor’s degree in microbiology from the University of Florida, and of a master of public health degree from the University of South Florida, she is responsible for providing programmatic and scientific leadership for preparedness activities for the benefit of APHL members, staff, and partner organizations, such as the Centers for Disease Control and Prevention (CDC).
-Chris has over ten years of experience working to improve laboratory practice in the detection of public health threats, and to expand and enhance the relationships between APHL member laboratories and CDC, other federal agencies, and private organizations involved in emergency preparedness and response, public health testing, policy, and training.
+Chris N. Mangal, MPH, is the director of public health preparedness and response at the Association of Public Health Laboratories (APHL).
+The recipient of a bachelor’s degree in microbiology from the University of Florida, and of a master of public health degree from the University of South Florida, she is responsible for providing programmatic and scientific leadership for preparedness activities for APHL members, staff, and partner organizations, such as the U.S. Centers for Disease Control and Prevention (CDC).
+She has more than 12 years of experience working to improve laboratory practice in the detection of public health threats, and to expand and enhance the relationships between APHL member laboratories and CDC, other federal agencies, and private organizations involved in emergency preparedness and response, public health testing, policy, and training.